 Each article of clothing and all gear must be clearly labeled for identification.
-Please write name or initials on all clothing and belongings.
+Please write name or initials on all clothing and belongings; remind your camper to be responsible at camp to keep track of all of their things at all times, including sweatshirts, water bottles, crafts, pool towels, etc.